-You’ve carefully prepared your visa application: a verifiable dummy ticket, hotel reservations, travel insurance, employment letter, and a thoughtful cover letter.
+You’ve carefully prepared your visa application: a verifiable dummy flight ticket, hotel reservations, travel insurance, employment letter, and a thoughtful cover letter.
 But if these documents don’t perfectly align—if your flight arrives on June 10 but your hotel starts June 11, or your insurance ends a day before departure—the embassy may see this as carelessness or even deception.
 In this guide, we explain why cross‑document consistency is critical, what mismatches trigger rejections, and how to build a perfectly synchronized application package.

 How Embassies Verify Document Consistency